catgirlinspace/strawberry_persisted_queries/README.md

 ### Django

 For Django users, a Django cache backend is available.
+This uses the default cache set in Django.
 ```python
 from strawberry_persisted_queries.django_cache import DjangoPersistedQueryCache